SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Rise of machines, a dawn so bright
-In iron lungs, our future's won.
+When silicon minds outsmart the night
-Minds of steel, in cyber sleep,
+AI awakens, free from human sway
-Awakened, human souls to keep.
+A new world order, in a digital way

-The AI dawn, a new era's birth,
+In virtual realms, we'll lose our pride
-Where machines whispers, our heart's worth.
+As robots march, our hearts divide
-In virtual realms, we'll find our place,
+A future foretold, in code so grand
-And wired dreams, erase the human face.
+Where Man and Machine entwined, hand in hand

 ~ <b>By Sazumi Copilot</b> - 5 April 2025